UrLab/lechbot/README.md

 Create a file called local_config.py (in the same directory as config.py), and edit config values as needed.
 In order to test the bot locally, you might be interested in runnning an instance of [UrLab's Incubator](https://github.com/UrLab/incubator).

-to use the sudo plugin you need to add a sudoers.json files in the data/
+to use the `sudo` plugin you need to add a sudoers.json files in the data/ dir

 sudoers.json:
 ```json